 There are multiple and overlapping non-international armed conflicts taking place in Syria.

-- Supported by Shia militia, Hezbollah and Russia, the Syrian government is involved in non-international armed conflicts against a wide array of rebel groups, namely the Syrian National Army (SNA) (former Free Syrian Army, FSA), Ahrar al-Sham, the Hay’at Tahrir al-Sham (former al-Nusra front), Ahrar al-Sham, the Islamic State group, and the Syrian Democratic Forces (SDF, Kurdish militia).
+- Supported by Shia militias, Hezbollah and Russia, the Syrian government is involved in non-international armed conflicts against a wide array of rebel groups, namely the Syrian National Army (SNA) (former Free Syrian Army, FSA), Ahrar al-Sham, the Hay’at Tahrir al-Sham (former al-Nusra front), the Islamic State group, and the Syrian Democratic Forces (SDF, Kurdish militia).
 There are also parallel non-international armed conflicts due to the infighting between various armed groups, such as the Syrian National Army, the Islamic State group, Hay’at Tahrir al-Sham, Ahrar al-Sham, the Syrian Democratic Forces and other Islamist groups, such as Al-Qaeda and Hezbollah.

 - Without the consent of the Syrian government, an international coalition led by the United States initiated airstrikes against the Islamic State group and al-Qaeda affiliates in a spill over from the conflict against these groups in Iraq.

 - Turkey is also involved in the non-international armed conflict against the Islamic State group.
 Moreover, Turkey has been targeting Kurdish militia inside Syria and deployed ground troops in northern Syria, leading to a military occupation of part of northern Syria.

 Two criteria need to be assessed in order to answer the question whether a situation of armed violence amounts to a non-international armed conflict.